New Zealand Certificate in Te Reo Māori (Reo Rua) (Level 2)

 Learn basic conversational Te Reo Māori

-This course is ideal for people wanting to learn basic Te Reo Māori skills.
-You will learn greetings, numbers and words in Te Reo.
-The programme comprises an introduction to Te Reo, ko ahau tēnei, literacy and numeracy
+The tutors will cover greetings, numbers and basic words in Te Reo to help you slowly build your vocabulary.
+The programme contains an introduction to Te Reo, ko ahau tēnei, literacy and numeracy.

-What you will learn
+What you will learn:

 • basic conversational Te Reo

-• waiata
+• waiata (songs)

 Courses in this programme